mrmcc3/vibing-dev/blog/why-apex.md

 With all state coordination taken care of, we can shift our focus to an archive that best leverages the immutable nature of information.

-Apex is my take on what should be possible when we build specifically for information.
-What capabilities and outcomes should we realistically aim for?
+Apex is my take on an information archive.
+Below is a discussion about what we should realistically hope to provide with an Apex implementation

 #### Extreme durability